+A valid CPAT certificate is required during the Field Investigation.
 The CPAT is a standardized test that is not administered by the City of Los Angeles.
 The City of Los Angeles will only accept the Candidate Physical Ability Test.
 The Consolidated Physical Agility Test (formerly known as the Biddle Test) or any other physical ability test will not be accepted.

 The CPAT is a pass/fail test that consists of the following eight events:

 - Stair Climb

 - Ladder Raise & Extension